-1. Contributes to the biological goal of Pima County's Sonoran Desert Conservation Plan (SDCP) by targeting two highly invasive exotic grass species, one of which is on the Az Dept of Agriculture Noxious Weeds list.

-2. The project site is classified by the Maeveen Marie Beehan Conservation Lands System (CLS) as a Critical Landscape Connection between the Santa Rita and Rincon mountain sky islands, as Biological Core Management Area, and as an Important Riparian Area along Posta Quemada wash, which is a tributary of Cienega Creek (a designated Outstanding Arizona Water Resource).

-3. Agave and saguaro are important plants at Colossal Cave Mountain Park (CCMP) for nectar-feeding bat species, some of which are included in Pima County's Multi-Species Conservation Plan.
-These and other important plant species are at risk of being eliminated from the area due to wildfire hazard and resource competition created by the two target invasive species.
+- 1. Contributes to the biological goal of Pima County's Sonoran Desert Conservation Plan (SDCP) by targeting a highly invasive exotic grass species which is also on the AZ Dept of Agriculture Noxious Weed List. - 2.
+The project site is classified by the Maeveen Marie Beehan Conservation Lands System (CLS) as a Multiple-Use Management Area, a Special Species Management Area, and a Critical Landscape Connection between the Altar Valley, Avra Valley, Saguaro National Park, Santa Cruz River and Tucson Basin. - 3.
+A dense saguaro forest exists in the project area which is highly valued by both native wildlife and outdoor enthusiasts.
+These and other important plant species are at risk of being eliminated from the area due to wildfire hazard and resource competition by the target invasive plant species.